sscarduzio/elasticsearch-readonlyrest-plugin/README.md

 # Readonly Rest ES Plugin

-This plugin makes possible to expose the high performance HTTP server embedded in Elasticsearch directly to the public.
+This plugin makes possible to expose the high performance HTTP server embedded in Elasticsearch directly to the public  denying the access to the API calls which may change any data.

-Please refer to [this StackOverflow thread](http://stackoverflow.com/questions/20406707/using-cloudfront-to-expose-elasticsearch-rest-api-in-read-only-get-head "StackOverflow") for further explanation about what problem this plugin solves.
+No more proxies!
+Yay Ponies!

 ## Features

 #### Lightweight security
-Other security plugins are replacing the high performance, Netty based, embedded REST API of Elasticsearch with JavaEE.
+Other security plugins are replacing the high performance, Netty based, embedded REST API of Elasticsearch with Tomcat, Jetty or other cumbersome XML based JEE madness.

 This plugin instead is just a lightweight HTTP request filtering layer.

 #### Less moving parts
 No need to spin up a new HTTP proxy (Varnish, NGNix, HAProxy) between ES and clients to prevent malicious access.
-Just set ES in "read-only" mode for the external world
+Just set ES in "read-only" mode for the external world.

 #### Flexible ACLs
 Optionally provide a white-list of server that need unrestricted access for.
-Optionally provide a regular expression to match unwanted URI patterns
+Optionally provide a regular expression to match unwanted URI patterns.

 #### Custom response body
-Optionally provide a string to be returned as the body of HTTP 403 (FORBIDDEN) response.
+Optionally provide a string to be returned as the body of 403 (FORBIDDEN) HTTP response.

 ## What is this read only mode?
 When the plugin is activated, Elasticsearch REST API responds with a "403 FORBIDDEN" error whenever the request meets the following parameters: